rikosintie/ARP-Sort/README.md

 Save the output in a file named `arp.txt`

 Start the copy on the first line with an IP address.

-For example:
+Don't include the
+`show ip arp` command or the header
+`Protocol  Address          Age (min)  Hardware Addr   Type   Interface` in the file.

+Start the copy on the line that looks like this:
 ```
 Internet  10.56.246.196           0   e865.49c7.9f80  ARPA   Vlan246
 ```